GIfatahTH/animator/README.md

 `name` is a unique name of your Animator widget.
 It is used to rebuild this widget from your logic classes.

 `blocs` argument is a list of your logic classes you want to rebuild this widget from.
-The logic class should extand  `StatesRebuilder`of the states_rebuilder package.
+The logic class should extend  `StatesRebuilder`of the states_rebuilder package.

 ## Example of a single Tween animation: